-The Telegraph explored this with both British Airways and EasyJet to try and understand how the technology works and if it is in fact, more reliable than a human doing the passport check.
-The British Airways spokesperson said that ‘biometric facial scan is a bit like taking a fingerprint – taking a map of he British Airways spokesperson said that ‘biometric facial scan is a bit like taking a fingerprint – taking a map of your unique facial characteristics.’ whilst easyJet spokesperson explained “The computer checks for an exact match between the person in front of it and the image on the passport.
-If it isn’t exact then a person performs the check” .
+The Telegraph explored this with both British Airways and easyJet to try and understand how the technology works and if it is in fact, more reliable than a human doing the passport check.
+The British Airways spokesperson said that ‘biometric facial scan is a bit like taking a map of your unique facial characteristics.’ whilst the easyJet spokesperson explained “The computer checks for an exact match between the person in front of it and the image on the passport.
+If it isn’t exact then a person performs the check”.

 What can I expect at an airport

 Prior to arriving at the airport, check-in online in advance where possible, this will limit the interaction and time spent in the check-in areas.

 On arrival, you will be required to wear a face-covering for the whole duration of your time at the airport and whilst in the air.
 Your airline may not allow you to fly if your face is uncovered.

 Even if you are a regular traveller, be vigilant, your local airport and preferred airline may have moved things around to manage the increase in social distancing measures which are required, so be aware and take this into consideration.

 - Temperature checks are in place in limited airports